This End-of-Life Policy ("EOL Policy") is effective as of August 10, 2018 and supersedes all its previous versions.

 |EOL - End of Life|

 After the General Availability of the Software Program, Appeon will provide product fixes in accordance with the Appeon Standard Support policy.
 Usually, Appeon provides product fixes in the form of MRs that are released on a periodic scheduled basis, but under rare circumstances Appeon may provide product fixes as EBFs to a specific or select group of Appeon customers.
-If a Major Version of the Software Program is not designated by Appeon as a LTS version of the Software Program, Appeon will provide product fixes for a period of 12 months after introduction of the next Major Version of such Software Program.
-If a Major Version or Revision is designated by Appeon as a LTS version of the Software Program, Appeon will provide product fixes for at least 36 months or for a minimum period of 12 months after a replacement LTS version of the Software Program is available, whichever is greater.
+Appeon will generally provide product fixes during the Standard Support eligibility period, which is at least 24 months for a non-LTS version and at least 60 months for a LTS version of the Software Program.
+On a case-by-case basis, Appeon may also provide product fixes during the Premium Support eligibility period, depending on the severity of the issue, the feasibility of a solution, and the risk of the modification.

 All MRs and EBFs are provided according to the Standard Support policy.
 As such, you may be required to upgrade to a particular MR level and/or Revision before applying a subsequent MR or EBF, which is consistent with Appeon’s Standard Support policy.